 - Frequency: 20-20,000 Hz

 - Impedence: 32 Ohm

 - Warranty: 1 year

 - Battery life with voice setting: 80 hours

 I really liked the C. Crane Soft Speaker 3, for three main reasons.
-Firstly, the sound quality is better than all other pillow speakers I’ve tested.
+Firstly, the sound quality is very good compared to many other pillow speakers I’ve tested.

 Secondly, the fluffy casing is much nicer to use on top of your pillow than plastic speakers or headphones.

 And thirdly, the control unit has some great features which let you find the right settings to listen to your preferred music or spoken word in bed.
 And if you don’t want to use batteries, you can just ignore all of those features and simply plug it in and play your audio.

 Just be aware that if you have hearing difficulties, you probably won’t want to use a super thick pillow or the sound will be too muffled and you might not hear it at all.

 If you’d like to find out about more pillow speakers and see how they compare, take a look at my current top-rated pillow speakers.